Travel.State.Gov > International Parental Child Abduction > Country Information > Argentina International Parental Child Abduction Information

 In Argentina, Hague Abduction Convention cases cannot be filed in an Argentine court without legal representation.
 When parents cannot afford a private attorney and meet the Argentine Central Authority’s financial requirements for assistance, the Argentine Central Authority may assist qualified applicants by seeking the appointment of a public defender.

-The U.S. Embassy in Buenos Aires, Argentina posts a list of attorneys including those who specialize in family law.
+The U.S. Embassy in Buenos Aires, Argentina, posts a list of attorneys, including those who specialize in family law, here under "local resources."

 This list is provided as a courtesy service only and does not constitute an endorsement of any individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons or firms.
 Professional credentials and areas of expertise are provided directly by the lawyers.